Kijanaaspecs/Kijanaaspecs/README.md

-- 👋 Hi, I’m @Kijanaaspecs
+- 👋 Hi, I’m @Kijanaaspecs or simply Isaac
-- 👀 I’m interested in web development, mostly frontend web development
+- 👀 I’m learning web development, mostly frontend web developmentand UI/UX design
-- 🌱 I’m currently learning HTML5, CSS3, Bootstrap, Tailwind, Node.js
+- 🌱 I’m currently doing JavaScript, Node, React and design
-- 💞️ I’m looking to collaborate on anything that can be considered as code
+- 💞️ I’m looking to collaborate with other developers.
-- 📫 You can reach me here or anywhere
+- 📫 You can reach me here!

 <!---
 Kijanaaspecs/Kijanaaspecs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.